 - No VAT

 - Reduced rate 3

 - Increased rate

 - Parking rate

 System One has registered different VAT rates per country.
-You can consult these rates on the page of the country.

 I don't see the VAT rate that I need